Friday, December 30, 2016

 Hang on, this looks familiar?

-Taking place on the donkey kong construction site, we run along girders collecting love hearts given away by a damsel in distress.
+Taking place on the Donkey Kong construction site, we run along girders collecting love hearts given away by a damsel in distress.
 She floats by in her hot air balloon and, when enough are collected, we begin a steroid-jumping rescue to the top of the screen and save a trapped hero.
 Once he's free, we can move on to the next level.

 This isn't easy because, not only is Mario rolling barrels downhill, but King Kong is hanging about throwing deadly killer bananas at us with annoying accuracy!
-Some levels have weather conditions affecting your movement and there's even a harsh 120 seconds time limit.
+Some levels have weather conditions affecting your movement and there's even a harsh 120-second time limit.
 This makes things quite difficult after a few levels!

 The game ends once each and every gaming hero has been rescued.
 Easier said than done...